puckowski/concert7/basic_concepts/arrays.md

 # Arrays

 Arrays are declared similarly to variables.
 Arrays of all primitive types, except for mutex, may be created.
-Arrays may be const.

 ## Mutex arrays